guillaumemaiano/devblogContents/content/Web/DockerExperiments.md

 # What?

 I want to use Docker Compose.
 For now, I understand I need a file defining my application's environment: `Dockerfile`, a YAML file defining the app itself as a collection of services called `docker-compose.yaml`, and running the Compose tool itself.

+## Dockerfile

+My extrasimple Dockerfile:

+    # FROM gets an initial image to build from
+    ## busybox is a really bare starting point
+    FROM busybox:latest
+    # MAINTAINER is the maintainer's name and email
+    ## It gets displayed during the build phase
+    MAINTAINER Guillaume Maiano (guillaume@maiano.fr)

+I build the machine with: `docker build -t GemDockerExperiment:latest .`

+## Docker-compose.yaml